Corbin Kaufusi: San Francisco 49ers

 On January 15, 2021, Kaufusi signed a reserve/futures contract with the San Francisco 49ers.
 He was waived on August 24, 2021, but was re-signed three days later.
 He was waived on August 31, 2021, and re-signed to the practice squad the next day.
 He was released on September 8, 2021.
 He was re-signed to the practice squad on November 11.
 He was released on December 9.

 Tampa Bay Bandits

 Kaufusi was drafted in the sixth round by the Tampa Bay Bandits during the first night of the 2022 USFL draft on February 22, 2022.
 He was placed on injured reserve on June 10, 2022.

 Memphis Showboats

 Kaufusi and all other Tampa Bay Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.

 He became a free agent after the 2023 season.

 Personal life

 His father, Steve Kaufusi, was the defensive line coach for BYU and his brother, Bronson Kaufusi, last played for the Green Bay Packers.
-His mother, Michelle Kaufusi, is the current mayor of Provo.
+His mother, Michelle Kaufusi, was the mayor of Provo from 2018 to 2026.